aanya043/cloud-infra-jenkin-pipeline/README.md

 # cloud-infra-jenkin-pipeline

-This repository is for setting up jenkins pipeline
+This repository is for setting up map reduce jobs and run the map reduce/